-ShipBob vs Fulfillment By Amazon (FBA): Pricing, Features & What’s Best
+ShipBob vs Fulfillment By Amazon (FBA): Pricing & Features

 This article is part of a larger series on Retail Management.

-ShipBob and FBA are two of the top third-party order fulfillment solutions used by small businesses.
-They work with ecommerce sellers to outsource product storage, inventory management, order processing, shipping, and returns.
+ShipBob and FBA are third-party order fulfillment solutions used by ecommerce sellers and other small businesses.
+Sellers hire them to outsource product storage, inventory management, order processing, shipping, and returns.

-We compared ShipBob vs Fulfillment by Amazon based on price, functionality, ease of use, and special services to identify the differences between the two and help you choose the best option for your business.
-In particular, we recommend:
+We compared Amazon FBA vs ShipBob based on price, functionality, ease of use, and special services to identify the differences between the two and help you choose the best option for your business.
+We recommend:

-- ShipBob: Best overall order fulfillment solution for small businesses
+- ShipBob: Best overall order fulfillment solution for small and midsize businesses (SMBs)

-- Fulfillment By Amazon (FBA): Best order fulfillment solution for Amazon-focused sellers
+- FBA: Best order fulfillment solution for Amazon-focused sellers

 Competitive Pricing ($–$$$$) | $ | $$$ |